Asian community reeling after Lunar New Year shooting

 But the celebrations were marred by tragedy Saturday night after a gunman entered a ballroom dance hall and opened fire, killing 10 people, wounding 10 more and sending panicked revelers into the streets.

-The shooting that left 5 men and 5 women dead brought a jarring end to the planned two-day party to ring in the Year of the Rabbit, which featured dragon dancers parading through downtown streets decorated with red lanterns.
+The shooting that left five men and five women dead brought a jarring end to the planned two-day party to ring in the Year of the Rabbit, which featured dragon dancers parading through downtown streets decorated with red lanterns.

-Sunday’s festivities were cancelled, though some Lunar New Year celebrations went on in neighboring cities also home to large Asian-American populations.
+Sunday’s festivities were canceled, though some Lunar New Year celebrations went on in neighboring cities also home to large Asian American populations.

 “We haven’t had a celebration like this in three years, so this was momentous.
 People came out in droves,” said Mayor Pro Tem Jose Sanchez, who was there with his 6-year-old daughter.
 He estimated 100,000 people attended Saturday, and the festival is typically one of the largest Lunar New Year celebrations in the state.